 Each unit contains a mix of short video lectures together with interviews with a range of media experts, activities and further resources.
 They also signpost you to the AGEMI Resources Bank of Good Practices.

-Sign up to watch the thematic units.
-The topics in italic are coming soon:
+Sign up to watch the thematic units:

 - Introduction to AGEMI learning resources

 - Gender and the strategic use of language

 - Gendered dimensions of technological innovation in journalism

 - Advocating gender equality in and through the media - from the grassroots to transnational arenas

 The mini-lectures and associated interviews can also be accessed through the AGEMI YouTube channel.

 AGEMI enables an extremely flexible approach to teaching and learning and we suggest several ways in which you can use these resources.